 - Band: Lilac Wine

 Emory Point, in partnership with Emory University, hosted activities in support of Bike to Work Day.

 Folks joined us on Friday, May 19th, from 7-9:00 AM, in the Park at Emory Point for the following:

 - Bike repair done by Emory University’s Emory Spokes Council and Bicycle South

 - Breakfast bagels and other goodies from The General Muir

 - Yoga classes led by instructors from Empower Yoga

 You can learn more about National Bike Month and National Bike to Work Week by visiting bikeleague.org.

-Attendees cleared their clutter at our Spring 2017 Recyclers Day at Emory Point on Thursday, April 13th, from 11:30 AM – 6:30 PM.
+Attendees cleared their clutter at our Spring 2017 Recyclers Day at Emory Point — our third community recycling event in a year — on Thursday, April 13th, from 11:30 AM – 6:30 PM.

 We had trucks next to the Park at Emory Point to collect recyclables, and people brought clothing, media, electronics, paper, household items, and more to be recycled.